Sunlitazure/ManeGen/README.md

 ### Behavior
 ManeGen behaves similarly to Jandals' HairNet, but is more tailored to creating hair styles for characters (I think.
 Maybe I'm just using it wrong.)

-For types of hair template shapes are supported.
+Four types of hair template shapes are supported.
 Tube like objects, tubes terminating with a single vertex, planes, and planes terminating with a single vertex.

 The mesh used as the hair template must have the edge at the hair roots set as a seam.
 See the image below